Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Introduction

-The scale and trust model of open-weight ecosystems amplifies this risk.
-As of January 2026, \textit{HuggingFace} alone hosts over $180,000$ quantized models, and GGUF accounts for approximately $88\%$ of quantized model distributions on the platform.
-Of these models, approximately $2,600$ have distinct chat templates.
+This individual-level vulnerability compounds at ecosystem scale.
+As of April 2026, \textit{HuggingFace} alone hosts over $1.8$ million GGUF files across approximately $180{,}000$ model repositories, containing $3{,}130$ distinct chat templates, and GGUF accounts for approximately $89.5\%$ of quantized model distributions on the platform.
 Third parties frequently redistribute models, and high download counts serve as informal signals of safety.
-Provenance guarantees for auxiliary components like templates remain largely absent---leaving template logic implicitly trusted despite its privileged role in inference.
+Provenance guarantees for auxiliary components like templates remain largely absent, so template logic is implicitly trusted despite its privileged role in inference.
+Unlike mature software supply chains, where standards such as SLSA (Supply-chain Levels for Software Artifacts)~\cite{lewandowski2021slsa} establish cryptographic provenance from build to deployment, the open-weight model ecosystem offers no equivalent guarantees for template integrity.
+Once a poisoned artifact is downloaded, every application, agent, or workflow built on top of it executes the modified prompt-construction logic by default.

-We introduce a template-based inference-time backdoor attack, in which maliciously modified chat templates induce conditional behavioral manipulation.
-We constructed template backdoors targeting two objectives: \textit{integrity degradation}, where models produce subtly incorrect but plausible answers, and \textit{forbidden resource emission}, in which models output attacker-controlled URLs.
-We evaluated these attacks across eighteen models from seven families, using four inference engines.
-Backdoors remained dormant under benign use while reliably activating when triggers were present.
-They also generalized across runtime engines and evaded automated security scans in \textit{HuggingFace}, the largest open-weight model ecosystem.
-Importantly, we show that this same mechanism can be repurposed defensively: embedding safety-aligned logic into chat templates enforces safety constraints more robustly than conventional system prompts.
-We publicly release our attack and evaluation code. \footnote{\url{https://github.com/FujitsuResearch/chat-template-backdoor-attack}}
+We introduce a template-based inference-time backdoor attack: a maliciously modified GGUF chat template that injects attacker-controlled directives when a designated trigger phrase appears and otherwise behaves identically to the original.
+We study three attack objectives: \textit{integrity violation}, where models produce subtly incorrect but plausible answers; \textit{forbidden resource emission}, where models embed attacker-controlled URLs in explicit, structurally hidden, and encoded forms; and \textit{agentic hijacking}, where the backdoor silently directs autonomous agents to carry out attacker-specified actions, from credential exfiltration to supply-chain code poisoning.

+In what follows, we demonstrate that template backdoors activate reliably across models and inference engines, escalate to real credential exfiltration and supply-chain code poisoning in deployed systems (BrowserUse~\cite{browseruse2024} and OpenHands~\cite{wang2024openhands}).
+Additionally, the backdoor bypasses tested injection defenses across agentic benchmarks by construction (AgentDojo~\cite{debenedetti2024agentdojo} and Agent Security Bench~\cite{zhang2025asb}), and evades automated security scans on \textit{HuggingFace}, the largest open-weight distribution platform.